Bromgard/rcblack/grammar/week_one_1.md

 >
 >"Ekki mun ek því leyna," segir Kjartan, "brenna konunginn inni." ("I will not hide this from you," says Kjartan, "To burn the king inside.)

 In this formation, since _konunginn_ does not contain the nominative ending _-r_, we know that the word is in the accusative case and therefore the object of _brenna_.
 The king is the object of Kjartan's intent to ignite his quarters and murder him in his sleep.

-## The Old Icelandic Noun Declensions and Strong Mansculine Nouns
+Don't worry.
+The king was keeping his eye on him.